react-custom-portal/react-custom-portal/README.md

 ```

 By default &lt;Portal /> will render the content of  all the &lt;PortalContent />  been rendered within the &lt;PortalRoot />.
 If you want to tweak some things you can set the `render` property of &lt;Portal /> to a function and it will be passed an array of &lt;PortalContent />s.
-Then filter them by theie props and return some markup to render.
+Then filter them by their props and return some markup to render.

 `createCustomPortal` can be passed a string `name` to tune the names of created components for debug purpose.